Marina Kantarovich Rodríguez, LICSW she/her

 Worker-Owner

 Brittany is accepting new clients.
 She offers individual therapy for adults.
-She accepts Optum (public), Blue Cross Blue Shield, Tufts (public), MBHP, Carelon, and private pay.
+She accepts Optum (public), Blue Cross Blue Shield, Tufts (public), MBHP, Carelon and various other plans.